Last updated on October 20th, 2021 at 02:55 pmJump to Recipe

 - Add corn for a pop of color and it is nutritious, too.
 Simply grill a corn cob alongside the chicken breasts.

-- You can prepare the ingredients ahead of time.
+- Also, you can prepare the ingredients ahead of time.
 Grill the chicken in advance.
 This will cut your prep time significantly.

 - Make your own croutons by toasting pieces of French baguette seasoned with olive oil and minced garlic in the oven.